How To Get Rid Of Bed Bugs – 5 Quick Removal Methods

 6. Many wonder how long it takes to get rid of bed bugs.
 Research shows that it can take anything from a couple days to a few months, depending on your removal strategy.
 If you want to ensure that it goes as quickly as possible, make sure that you follow all the steps in this article!

-The easiest way to locate bed bugs is to use an ordinary flashlight.
+How to Get Rid of Bed Bugs Importantly, the easiest way to locate bed bugs is to use an ordinary flashlight.
 Professional exterminators often use a small device known as a “pyrethrum” flushing unit that is used to reveal the hiding places of these pests but don’t worry, your plain old torch is perfectly fine, provided it’s bright enough.
 The most common place that bed bugs usually lurk is in your bedding so its recommend that you take your bed apart (if this is possible).
 But what do they look like?
-You are looking for a light-brown insect (sometimes a red brown if they have fed on blood) that has a rather flattish appearance and are the size of an Apple seed (about 5mm in size), as displayed in the picture on the left.
+You are looking for a light-brown insect (sometimes a red brown if they have fed on blood) that has a rather flattish appearance (very much like the appearance of an apple seed) and about 5mm in size.

 Ways That Bed Bugs Get Into Your Home